hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 Class Diagrams & Object Diagram are both made of same basic elements but in different form.
 In class diagram elements are in abstract form to represent the blue print and in object diagram the elements are in concrete form to represent the real world object.

-To capture a particular system, numbers of class diagrams are limited.
-However, if we consider <u>object diagrams then we can have unlimited number of instances</u>, which are unique in nature.
-Only those instances are considered, which have an impact on the system.
+<u>To capture a particular system, numbers of class diagrams are limited.
+However, if we consider object diagrams then we can have unlimited number of instances, which are unique in nature.</u> Only those instances are considered, which have an impact on the system.

 1. From the above discussion, it is clear that a single object diagram cannot capture all the necessary instances or rather cannot specify all the objects of a system.
 Hence, the solution is −